mjgs/mjgs.github.io/_posts/2022/2022-03-18-the-cruelty-economy.md

 War and peace…AT THE SAME TIME!

 Some of you are gonna love it!
+At least some of the time.